lyuboslavyordanov8/kin-carta-task/README.md

 Version can be found in the POM file.

 Selenium - Web automation
-Cucumber - Cucumber integrationo with Junit and Selenium Maven - Build and package management
+Cucumber - Cucumber integration with JUnit and Selenium Maven - Build and package management
 Junit - Test execution and Reporting